CryptoKami/cryptokami-core/scripts/prepare-genesis/README.md

 ## 0. Preparation

-First of all, we have to build Cryptokami SL using this script:
+First of all, we have to build CryptoKami Core using this script:

 ```
 bash ./bootstrap-cryptokami.sh 2>&1 | tee bootstrap.log./build-cryptokami.sh
 ```

-It will install Nix package manager and build Cryptokami SL (using proper branch) inside of the Nix environment.
+It will install Nix package manager and build CryptoKami Core (using proper branch) inside of the Nix environment.

 ## 1. Delegate Keys